nasa/cumulus-docs/docs/input_output.md

         }
     }

-When a workflow task receives such message, the Cumulus Message Adapter is responsible for fetching the JSON message document and pass it to the task.
-When a task output message is too big, the Cumulus Message Adapter will store the message to S3 Bucket under $.cumulus_meta.buckets.internal, and return a new message with S3 reference as above example.
+When a workflow receives a large message, the Cumulus Message Adapter is responsible for fetching the JSON message document and passing it to the task.
+When a task output message is too big, the Cumulus Message Adapter will store the message to S3 Bucket under $.cumulus_meta.buckets.internal, and return a new message with an S3 reference as in the above example.

 ### 2. Resolve URL templates in the task configuration

-In the workflow configuration, each task has its own configuration, and it can use URL template as a value for achieve simplicity or for values only available at execution time.
-When each task executes, it is expected to resolve URL templates found in its configuration against the entire Cumulus message.
-The Cumulus Message Adapter solves the URL templates and then passes message to next task.
-For example, a task has configuration in the workflow:
+In the workflow configuration, each task has its own configuration, and it can use URL template as a value to achieve simplicity or for values only available at execution time.
+The Cumulus Message Adapter resolves the URL templates and then passes message to next task.
+For example, given a task which has the following configuration:

     Discovery:
         config: